dusk-network/docs-public/src/content/docs/operator/node-installation/installer-script.md

 :::note[UFW and other configurations]
 The script may enable <a href="https://help.ubuntu.com/community/UFW" target="_blank">ufw</a>  and apply other configurations to your system.
 If you want to avoid this, please follow the instructions on how to [build from source](/operator/node-installation/build-from-source).
 :::

+Once your node is installed, you can [configure Rusk](/operator/node-setup/configure_rusk).